 HABITATS: Scrub (calcareous)

-Scrub is a transitional habitat between grassland and woodland, characterised by high density of shrub species such as hawthorn, and elder.
-It is frequently associated with calcareous grassland and can contribute to local biodiversity by providing shelter for invertebrates and scrub edge conditions suitable for species such as bloody cranesbill.
+Scrub is a transitional habitat between grassland and woodland, characterised by a high density of shrub species such as hawthorn and elder.
+It is important because it provides a rich mosaic of open, species-rich pasture and successional woodland, providing habitat for invertebrates and birds.
 In order to retain its biodiversity scrub needs to be managed to prevent its reversion to woodland.

 The Bushes SSSI

-The Bushes is an area of species-rich calcareous pasture mixed with an abundance of hawthorn, elder and bramble.
-It has been designated SSSI and is included in the Bredon Hill Special Area of Conservation (SAC).
-Its flowering shrubs are a valuable source of nectar for invertebrates, while the dense cover they provides is excellent habitat for nesting warblers and thrushes.
+The Trust manages The Bushes on Bredon Hill, an area of species-rich calcareous grassland mixed with an abundance of hawthorn, elder, old man’s beard and bramble.
+It is designated as a Site of Special Scientific Interest (SSSI) and is included in the Bredon Hill Special Area of Conservation (SAC).
+Its flowering shrubs are a valuable source of nectar for invertebrates, and its areas of dense cover provide excellent habitat for nesting warbler and thrush species.
 During the autumn large numbers of migrant birds such as blackcap and whitethroat are attracted to the elder and hawthorn fruit.
-The bushes are grazed by sheep and cattle during the summer, and scrub clearance takes place periodically to reverse woodland encroachment.
+The Bushes are lightly grazed by sheep and cattle during the summer, and scrub clearance takes place periodically to reverse woodland encroachment.

 Back to Map